trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/TriggerHandler.md

 ### `run()` → `void`

 This is main brokering method that is called by the trigger.
-It&apos;s responsible for determining the proper context, and calling the correct method
+It's responsible for determining the proper context, and calling the correct method

 #### Example
 ```java